-Scott Tarriff

-Chief Executive Officer

-(Principal Executive Officer)
+Scott Tarriff Chief Executive Officer (Principal Executive Officer)

 By: /s/ Brian J. Cahill

-Brian J. Cahill

-Chief Financial Officer

-(Principal Financial and Accounting Officer)
+Brian J. Cahill Chief Financial Officer (Principal Financial and Accounting Officer)

-This certification accompanies the Form 10-Q to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of Eagle Pharmaceuticals, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.
+This certification accompanies the Amendment No. 1 to Form 10-Q to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of Eagle Pharmaceuticals, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Amendment No. 1 to Form 10-Q), irrespective of any general incorporation language contained in such filing.